christophermayfield/thesisprogress/dailythoughts.md

 #March 1st 2019

 First day of March.
 I am excited for this month.
 I am going to lose a lot of weight and make progress toward my goals.
 I feel a lot thinner and I think that I am going to continue down this path.
 I am scared to take on debt.
 I find myself to be super debt averse.
 I think that once I get past this fear, i'll be better.
 I started listening to a podcast which is helping with fear called "The Mission Daily".
 It has been a tremendous help in terms of alleviating some fears that I have.
+They might have a three-week sub job over at CVUSD.
+That would be really nice.